U.S. regulator charges two with insider trading in Abbott deal

-The U.S. Securities and Exchange Commission filed a civil lawsuit accusing Juan Cruz Bilbao Hormaeche of reaping more than $10.1 million in profits by trading on non-public information he learned from CFR board meetings ahead of the deal, which was announced in May and finalized in September.
+The U.S. Securities and Exchange Commission filed a civil lawsuit accusing Juan Cruz Bilbao Hormaeche of reaping more than $10.1 million of profit by trading on key non-public information he learned from CFR board meetings ahead of the deal, which was announced in May and finalized in September.

 Bilbao, 55, and Hurtado, 40, are Chilean citizens who live in Santiago, according to the lawsuit.
 Lawyers for the two men could not immediately be identified.